We’re delighted to announce our 2015 NZSO National Youth Orchestra Composer in Residence is Salina Fisher.

-In 2013, Salina received the NZSO/TODD Young Composer Award for her work ‘Shadows of the Mind’, and has a new work selected for the 2014 workshop.
+In 2014, Salina received the NZSO/TODD Young Composer Award and Orchestra’s Choice Award for her work ‘Blushing Skies’.
+She was also the winner of the TODD Young Composer Award in 2013 for “Shadows of the Mind”.
 She is the 2014 Auckland Philharmonia Orchestra ‘Rising Star’, and has an upcoming Chamber Music NZ commission for the Mimosa Ensemble’s 2015 regional tour.
 This year her works have been performed at the National Finals of the BIG SING, the Intrepid Music Project (Auckland), and the Nelson Composers Workshop concert.
 During her studies, she has received two Lilburn Trust Composition Awards, the Wellington City Council Music Prize for Composition, and the Clare Galambos-Winter Undergraduate Scholarship in Violin Performance through the NZSM.

 International performances of her works include a performance of ‘Silhouettes’ for string quartet in Germany by the Lazarus String Quartet, and a performance of two piano pieces at the 2008 Beijing International Congress on Women in Music, by pianist Ross Carey.
 Her current project for solo viola has proposed performances in New York by violist Bryony Gibson-Cornish.